Marlins - Cardinals Prediction, Odds, Pick, How To Watch

-The Miami Marlins and St. Louis Cardinals face off in the second game of this series.
+The Miami Marlins try to avoid their second straight sweep as they face the St. Louis Cardinals.
 It is time to continue our MLB odds series with a Marlins-Cardinals prediction, pick, and how to watch.

-The Marlins have come out of the break struggling.
-They have now lost four straight games after being swept by the Orioles and losing game one of the series to the Cardinals.
-Meanwhile, the Cardinals have won three of four since the break, but are still tied for last in the NL Central.
-Yesterday was a 6-4 victory for the Cardinals.
-Scoring opened in the bottom of the second as Bryan De La Cruz his 11th home run of the year off of Miles Mikolas.
-The Cardinals would tie it up again in the bottom of the third as Nolan Arenado hit a single for his first RBI of the day.
+In game one of the series, it was all about Nolan Arenado, as he drove in four runs in a 6-4 victory over the Marlins, including a two-run double in the sixth inning that gave them the lead.
+Last night, it was Arenado again.
+After a scoreless first four innings Luis Arraez and his “see the ball, hit the ball” mentality came through as he hit a sacrifice fly to center field.
+Brendon Donovan would tie up the game in the bottom of the sixth with a solo home run, but Jorge Soler struck back in the top of the seventh with an RBI single.
+Nolan Gorman drove in the second run of the game for the Cardinals in the bottom of the seventh, and the game remained tied into extra innings.

-Luis Arraez and his “see the ball, hit the ball” mentality came through in the fifth as he drove in a run on a single.
-Once again, Nolan Arenado struck back, driving in his second run of the game in the fifth before Jordan Walker gave the Cardinals the lead on a single.
-In the sixth inning, Normal Arenado hit a double that scored two runs, and that would be enough for the Cardinals to get the win.
-The Marlins would score another run in the top of the seventh, but it would not be enough to avoid their fourth straight loss.
-The Marlins are now 53-43 on the season, and still in second in the NL East.
-They are also still in a wild-card spot, but the Phillies are just a half-game back.
+That is when Nolan Arenado showed up.
+He had already had a hit and a walk to that point of the game, but he came to the plate with two on in the bottom of the tenth.
+With one out, Paul DeJong was still at second base where he started the inning.
+Paul Goldschmidt has been intentionally walked.
+After a ground out by Lars Nootbar that advanced the runners, Arendao sent the second pitch he saw 389 feet to win the game.
+For the Cardinals, they are ten games out of first and starting to focus on next year.
+Arenado is focused on now though, as he had driven in seven runs in this series.

 Here are the Marlins-Cardinals MLB odds, courtesy of FanDuel.